best-practice-and-impact/CARS2/README.md

-# CARS wave 2 website template
+# Coding in Analysis and Research Survey

 The contents of the rmarkdown folder can be used to generate a template site to present results from the second wave of the Coding in Analysis and Research Survey (CARS).